 Maps

-Colour street and topo maps are included with the Fenix 6X Pro and can be viewed directly on the watch.
+Colour street and topo maps are included with the Fenix 7 and can be viewed directly on the watch.
 When it comes to navigating new locations or making your way through the trails, this is critical.
 It also has a barometer for tracking elevation.
 The watch has some good ascent, and altitude tracking features built-in.

 Features